inkVerb/VIP/Cheat-Sheets/Resources.md

   - `ps` only about itself
   - `ps u` processes run by the current user
     - `u` = list users
-  - `ps -u USER` processes run by a specific user
+  - `ps -u User` processes run by a specific user
-  - `ps x -u USER` processes run by a specific user with extra information
+  - `ps x -u User` processes run by a specific user with extra information
     - `x` = extra details
-  - `ps x -Hu USER` (pr `ps x -H -u USER`) same as above, but organized in a tree
+  - `ps x -Hu User` (pr `ps x -H -u User`) same as above, but organized in a tree
     - `-H` = tree
   - `ps aux` all processes on the system with user and detailed info
     - `a u x` in any order